mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 With this set for all of our hosts, each of them will now get an IP address on booting.
 That isn't good enough for our switches if we want to ZTP them.

-Cumulus have [good documentation](https://docs.cumulusnetworks.com/display/DOCS/Zero+Touch+Provisioning+-+ZTP#ZeroTouchProvisioning-ZTP-ConfiguringtheDHCPServer) on how to configure ZTP.
+Cumulus has [good documentation](https://docs.cumulusnetworks.com/display/DOCS/Zero+Touch+Provisioning+-+ZTP#ZeroTouchProvisioning-ZTP-ConfiguringtheDHCPServer) on how to configure ZTP.
 According to the page linked, we simply need to define DHCP option 239 (what the switches request when they ZTP boot), give this option a value and then associate it with the appropriate hosts.

-In terms of variables in Ansible this is pretty simple.
+In terms of variables in Ansible, this is pretty simple.
 Again, we'll use the variable names that the dhcpd role is expecting, which in this case are "dhcpd_options" and the "options" key under each host entry in the "dhcpd_hosts" dictionary.

-With these defined (and a little bit of variablization), our file ends up looking like the following:
+With these defined (and a little bit of variable-ization), our file ends up looking like the following:

 <!-- {% raw %} -->
 ```yaml